KTamas/blog.ktamas.com/content/post/2019-02-02-re-take-your-pills-my-story-of-adhd.md

 Last time we saw our protagonist — about two dozen paragraphs ago — he got rediagnosed and started taking stimulant medication again.
 What could have possibly gone wrong?

 Plenty, as it turns out.
-A couple of months after starting my meds again, my lifelong untreated anxiety issues reached a breaking point, and I started having panic attacks (more about that in [this post](https://writetogether.space/posts/ktamas/there-and-back-again-part-1)).
+A couple of months after starting my meds again, my lifelong untreated anxiety issues reached a breaking point, and I started having panic attacks.
 It forced me to seek help finally and so I did: I started a medication that helped me a lot, but I also had to take another break from Ritalin, one that would last a bit more, than a year.
 During that time, my anxiety issues improved, I moved to Sweden in January 2013, and I also started going to therapy.

 Through a stroke of luck, I got to a government-funded psychiatrist pretty quickly in Sweden.
 What seems unreal looking back is that I literally walked into his office, told him my history over the next 90 minutes, discussed what medications I need and he simply prescribed them.
 I would later learn that this is almost an exception and a lot of places in the world want some sort of proof in writing, and they won't just take your word for it.